Why Size Changes the Biological Timeline

 3. Metabolic Scaling

 Larger bodies require higher absolute energy turnover.
-Differences in metabolic regulation, cellular replication, and systemic maintenance may influence how aging unfolds across breeds.
+In addition, differences in metabolic regulation, cellular replication, and systemic maintenance may influence aging patterns across breeds.

 When Does a Large Dog Become “Senior”?

-In many large breeds — including German Shepherds, Golden Retrievers, Labrador Retrievers, Rottweilers, and Great Danes — age-associated changes often begin around 6 to 7 years.
+In many large breeds, age-associated changes often begin around 6 to 7 years.
+These breeds include German Shepherds, Golden Retrievers, Labrador Retrievers, Rottweilers, and Great Danes.

 • Reduced recovery capacity